 Spring and fall are the best seasons for hiking here.
 Read all about local weather before planning your trip.
 Road conditions can be unpredictable in the winter and when it snows, the trail is slippery, as explained above.
 If you do come in the winter do not use footwear spikes as it damages the rocks.

 In the summer it’s HOT.
 That being said, your best chances for obtaining permits are usually in the off season, in winter and mid-summer.
 The chances of winning the in-person lottery on given day on average are 10% or less and chances of winning online are 2%.

 When is the best time to photograph the Wave?

 We have seen spectacular shots of the Wave at sunrise, sunset and even in the dark of night with a starry sky overhead.
-Generally, though, mid day is the best time to photograph the Wave, when the sun is overhead and not casting a shadow across the Wave.
-This is the most common image you see of the Wave, standing above it and looking down into the Wave.
-A wide angle lens shows it best, but it’s not necessary.
+Generally, though, mid-day is the best time to photograph the Wave, when the sun is overhead and not casting a shadow across the formation.
+This is the most common image you see of the Wave, standing above it and looking down into it.
+A wide-angle lens shows it best, but it’s not necessary.
 During the dead of winter there is always some shadow cast on the left wall of the Wave because the sun is low in the sky.